ElectronicBabylonianLiterature/infrastructure/README.md

 Docker can be restarted from the commandline by running `sudo service docker restart` in all the affected instances.
 If it is not possible to connect with SSH, ask ITG to reboot/investigate.

+### Low diskspace

+Diskspace can be freed by removing old Docker images etc. See: https://stackoverflow.com/questions/32723111/how-to-remove-old-and-unused-docker-images/32723127#32723127